 Common Mistakes to Avoid

+Using chicken breast instead of thighs.
 This is the number 1 mistake.
 Breast dries out by day 2 in the fridge.
 Thighs stay juicy for 4 days because the higher fat content retains moisture during storage and reheating.

-If you need lower fat, use thighs through day 3 and switch the last container to breast eaten that same day.
+Sealing containers while food is too hot.
 Hot food creates steam inside the container.
 That steam turns into condensation, which makes the rice and broccoli soggy.
 Let the food cool for 10 to 15 minutes before sealing.

+Adding too much sauce before storage.
 1 tbsp sauce per container before storage is enough.
 More than 2 tbsp sitting on the rice for days makes the bowl heavy.
 Store extra sauce separately and add it after reheating.

 FAQ